gurhz/gurhz/README.md

 ### 👨‍💼 About Me :
 I am 15yo beginner developer .

-- 🖥️ I’m developing GoLang/C++ applications and Backend services.
+- 🖥️ I’m developing GoLang applications and Backend services.

 - :zap: I’m ready to develop in almost any field